mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/0-overview.md

 ## Error Responses

-Some lifecycle components are responsible for returning error responses.
+Some Lifecycle Components are responsible for returning error responses.
 Such components include `ExceptionCatcher`, `Guard`, and `Middleware`.

-Typically, a lifecycle component that can return an error response can accept a `statusCode`, `headers`, and `body`.
+Typically, a Lifecycle Component that can return an error response can accept a `statusCode`, `headers`, and `body`.
 The status code and body values passed to the method will override any values previous set by the request flow, while the headers will be merged with the headers set by the request flow.

 ### Debug Mode